cosminadrianpopescu/vim-sql-workbench/README-7.md

 ## Changing result sets display mode

-In the result set buffer, you can click `<leader>d` or your own custom shortcut on top of a row.
+In the result set buffer, you can click `alt + d` or your own custom shortcut on top of a row.
 This will toggle the row display to have each column on a row for the selected row.
 To change back the display mode, click again the same shortcut.